qguy221/FlashSwap/README.md

-# Flash-Swap AI Arb Agent: Revolusi DeFi dengan AI Otonom di Sei Network
+# Flash-Swap AI Arb Agent: Revolutionizing DeFi with Autonomous AI on Sei Network

 ![Flash-Swap AI Arb Agent](https://via.placeholder.com/800x200?text=Flash-Swap+AI+Arb+Agent)
-*(Gambar demo dashboard: Pantau peluang arbitrase real-time dan optimasi yield dengan AI canggih)*
+*(Demo dashboard image: Monitor real-time arbitrage opportunities and yield optimization with advanced AI)*

-**Revolusi DeFi Telah Tiba!** Bayangkan sebuah agen AI yang secara otonom mendeteksi, mengeksekusi, dan mengoptimalkan peluang arbitrase flash swap serta rebalancing yield di jaringan Sei – blockchain tercepat untuk DeFi.
-Dengan teknologi AI mutakhir, proyek ini bukan hanya tool, tapi mesin pencetak profit yang bisa skalabel hingga miliaran dolar.
-Investor, ini kesempatan Anda untuk inject dana 100M+ ke proyek yang akan dominasi AI-DeFi.
-Potensi ROI tak terbatas – seperti Uniswap atau Aave di awal.
-Mari breakdown kenapa ini layak funding Anda!
+**The DeFi Revolution Has Arrived!** Imagine an AI agent that autonomously detects, executes, and optimizes flash swap arbitrage opportunities and yield rebalancing on the Sei network – the fastest blockchain for DeFi.
+With cutting-edge AI technology, this project is not just a tool, but a scalable profit machine capable of handling billions of dollars.
+Investors, this is your chance to inject 100M+ funding into a project that will dominate AI-DeFi.
+Unlimited ROI potential – like Uniswap or Aave in their early days.
+Let's break down why this deserves your funding!

-## Mengapa Proyek Ini Akan Menang Hackathon dan Dominasi Pasar?
+## Why This Project Will Win the Hackathon and Dominate the Market?
-- **Inovasi AI di DeFi**: Agen Python pakai machine learning (RandomForestRegressor & ARIMA) untuk prediksi tren, scan arbitrase, manajemen risiko – AI sejati yang belajar dari data real-time.
+- **AI Innovation in DeFi**: Python agents using machine learning (RandomForestRegressor & ARIMA) for trend prediction, arbitrage scanning, risk management – true AI that learns from real-time data.
-- **Integrasi Sei Network**: Desain khusus untuk Sei, deploy ke testnet via Hardhat.
-Flash loans eksekusi milidetik, maksimalkan profit di ekosistem Sei.
+- **Sei Network Integration**: Designed specifically for Sei, deployed to testnet via Hardhat.
+Millisecond flash loan executions to maximize profits in the Sei ecosystem.
-- **Potensi Monetisasi**: Fee trade, premium features, partnership DEX.
-Proyeksi: 100M+ TVL, revenue 10M+ dalam 1 tahun.
+- **Monetization Potential**: Trade fees, premium features, DEX partnerships.
+Projections: 100M+ TVL, 10M+ revenue in 1 year.
-- **Tim & Traction**: Buat AI Accelathon Sei, demo siap, UI modern.
-Siap scale mainnet – butuh funding untuk audit dan expansion.
+- **Team & Traction**: Built for AI Accelathon Sei, ready demo, modern UI.
+Ready to scale to mainnet – needs funding for audit and expansion.

-**Investor Alert**: Inject 100M sekarang, dapat equity di unicorn DeFi berikutnya!
+**Investor Alert**: Inject 100M now and get equity in the next DeFi unicorn!

-## Fitur Utama
+## Key Features
 ### Smart Contracts (contracts/)
-- FlashSwapArbAgent.sol: Eksekusi arbitrase.
+- FlashSwapArbAgent.sol: Arbitrage execution.
-- FlashSwapVault.sol: Optimasi yield.
+- FlashSwapVault.sol: Yield optimization.
-- MockERC20.sol: Tes token.
+- MockERC20.sol: Test tokens.
-- Interfaces & Libraries: Dukung DEX, flash loans.
+- Interfaces & Libraries: Support for DEX, flash loans.

 ### AI Agent (agent/)
-- ai_agent.py: Loop utama, integrasi Web3.
+- ai_agent.py: Main loop, Web3 integration.
-- market_analyzer.py: Prediksi ML, fetch harga Sei.
+- market_analyzer.py: ML predictions, fetch Sei prices.
-- Lainnya: Risk, execution, scanner.
+- Others: Risk, execution, scanner.

 ### Frontend (Next.js)
-- Dashboard dengan shadcn/ui: Table peluang, kontrol agen.
+- Dashboard with shadcn/ui: Opportunities table, agent controls.
-- Jalankan: npm run dev.
+- Run: npm run dev.

 ### Deployment
-- Hardhat: Deploy ke Sei testnet.
+- Hardhat: Deploy to Sei testnet.
 - Config: .env, config.json.

 ## Quick Start